RYSE Media, Arts, + Culture Programs

 • Price: RYSE is free for all young people ages 13-21.

-The Media, Arts, + Culture Department promotes personal healing, social justice, and community transformation and is anchored in RYSE’s Theory of Liberation.
-It provides access to industry-standard media equipment, loving and talented teaching artists, and professional development training in music, video production, visual arts, and performing arts.
-All members have access to RYSE’s facilities, free food, and workshops and programs in arts, health and wellness, youth organizing, college and career development, and more.
+The Media, Arts, + Culture Department promotes personal healing, social justice, and community transformation by facilitating young people's innovative creation of personal, political, and expressive media and art to shift the narrative about youth.
+All members have access to industry-standard media equipment, loving and talented teaching artists, and professional development training in music, video production, visual arts, and performing arts.
+The department’s programs are anchored in a Theory of Liberation (ToL), a value system in which young people have the lived knowledge and expertise to identify, prioritize, and direct the activities and services necessary to thrive, and all members have access to free food and workshops and programs in arts, health and wellness, youth organizing, and college and career development.

-Specific program offerings include SPEAK Poet, an interactive spoken word workshop for all writing levels, and Lifeline, a music program where youth learn new writing styles and techniques through hip hop history and use writing as a form of self-care.
-RYSING Art Club is open to all skill levels, and Videography 101 is described as a safe space for young artists who want to learn film production.
-The Land of Sankofa Production is an adapted version of The Wiz based in Richmond, CA, written by youth playwright Sukari Wright, and is a youth-led ensemble that explores belonging, home, community power, self-determination, hope, liberation, and finding home within oneself and the community, and will premiere in RYSE Commons’ newly constructed Black Box Theater.
+Specific offerings include SPEAK Poet, an interactive spoken word workshop for all writing levels with chances to perform, facilitate workshops, and publish work; Lifeline, a music program where youth learn new writing styles and techniques through hip hop history and use writing as a form of self-care; and RYSING Art Club, a weekly arts program open to all skill levels.
+Videography 101 is described as a safe space for young artists who want to learn film production, and youth can also learn graphic design skills such as editing photographs, designing logos, and creating material for websites and social media.
+The Land of Sankofa Production is an adapted version of The Wiz based in Richmond, written by youth playwright Sukari Wright, with a youth-led ensemble that brings together visual arts, music, spoken word, dance, and theater, and the program is seeking actors, dancers, singers, visual artists, musicians, and behind-the-scenes crew for this production.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.